-If the characteristics of antenna of the station seeking for the protection is known then the protection requirement could be calculated at the reference point taking into account antenna pattern.
+If the characteristics of antenna of the station seeking protection is known then the protection requirement could be calculated at the reference point taking into account antenna pattern.

-Derivation of the maximum permissible interfering field strength to ATS
+Derivation of the maximum permissible interfering field strength to ATS by method of I/N

-The protection criterion for protecting the terrestrial component of the ATS from the broadcasting-satellite service (BSS) and mobile satellite service (MSS) provided in the document [3] was automatically transposed to study the protection from the land mobile service (IMT) [2], while the theoretical and practical results for obtaining a protection criterion for the last case was not obtained separately.
-Comparison of the technical characteristics of onboard and terrestrial ATS receivers indicates their similarity and therefore the basis for obtaining a protective criterion may be taken for the power flux density (pfd) for the on-board receiver (S = −140 dBW / 4 kHz).
+The protection criterion for protecting the ground component of the ATS from the broadcasting-satellite service (BSS) and mobile satellite service (MSS) provided in the document [2] was automatically transposed to study the protection from the land mobile service (IMT) [4], while the theoretical and practical results for obtaining a protection criterion for the last case were not obtained separately.
+Comparison of the technical characteristics of on-board and ground ATS receivers indicates their similarity and therefore the basis for obtaining a protective criterion may be taken for the power flux density (pfd) for the on-board receiver (S = −140 dBW / 4 kHz).
 Then the protection criterion can be obtained in two ways.

 Method 1.
-Recalculation of the power flux density S = −140 dBW / 4 kHz according to [4] to the field strength
+Recalculation of the power flux density S = −140 dBW / 4 kHz to the field strength according to [4]

-Field strength level at given isotropic-radiative power (Recommendation ITU-R P.525-2):
+Field strength level at a given isotropic-radiative power (Recommendation ITU-R P.525-2):

-E dB (μV / m) = S + 145.8 = −140 + 145.8 = 5.8 dB (μV / m) / 4 kHz = 36.8 dB (μV / m) / 5 MHz
+E [dBμV / m] = S + 145.8 = −140 + 145.8 = 5.8 dB (μV / m) / 4 kHz = 36.8 dB (μV / m) / 5 MHz

-From Table 1, the maximum antenna gain of 30 dB for receiving on the ground (g).
-Taking into account that the reception of interference occurs on the side lobes of the antenna pattern, for example, at the average side lobes level -20 dB from the gain in the main lobe, then Eg = 26.8 dB (μV / m) / 5 MHz.
+The ATS antenna gain depends on the antenna pattern used.
+Taking into account that the reception of interference for the ground receiver (g) occurs on the side lobes of the antenna pattern, for example, at the average side lobes level -20 dB from the gain in the main lobe, then Eg = 26.8 dB (μV / m) / 5 MHz.

-In case of reception of interference on board (b) we apply an antenna gain of 6 dB.
+In case of reception of interference for the on-board receiver (b) we apply an antenna gain of 6 dB.
 Then, Eb = 30.8 dB (μV / m) / 5 MHz.

 Method 2.
 Obtaining the permissible field strength from the typical technical characteristics of the receiver for the L-band

-Taking into account the total estimated effect of interference from other services, the threshold receiver's sensitivity may be adopted to determine the permissible field strength of the interference at the ATS reference point.
-The threshold receiver's sensitivity for typical parameters in this frequency range is:
+Taking into account the total estimated effect of interference from other services, the receiver's sensitivity threshold may be adopted to determine the permissible field strength of interference at the ATS reference point.
+The receiver's sensitivity threshold for typical parameters in this frequency range is:

 Pr [dBW] = 10 log10 (kTBF× (I / N)) = −228.59 dB (k) + 24.62 dB (T) + 7 dB (F) + 66.99 dB (B) − 6 dB (I / N) = −135.98 dBW = −105.98 dBm,

-where Pr is the power of the receiver's noise = kTBF, where k = 1.381x10-23 J / deg - Boltzmann constant, T = 290 Kelvin degrees - ambient temperature, B - noise bandwidth 5 MHz, F - noise factor = 5, I / N = −6 dB - interference to noise ratio (interference criterion) at 1 dB sensitivity degradation, which takes into account the estimated effect of total noise from other services.
+where k = 1.381x10-23 J / deg - Boltzmann constant, T = 290 Kelvin degrees - ambient temperature, B - noise bandwidth of 5 MHz, F - noise factor = 5, I / N = −6 dB is the interference to noise ratio (interference criterion) at 1 dB sensitivity degradation, which takes into account the estimated effect of total noise from other services.

-Recalculate the sensitivity value to the field strength at the reference point by the formula from Recommendation ITU-R P.525-2 for the average frequency of 1482 MHz for isotropically received power involving no feeder loss:
+When recalculating the sensitivity threshold value to the field strength at the reference point by the formula from Recommendation ITU-R P.525-2 for the average frequency of 1482 MHz and for isotropically received power involving no feeder loss, we have the following:

 E [dBμV / m] = Pr [dBm] + 20 log F [MHz] + 77.2 = −105.98 + 63.42 + 77.2 = 34.6 dBμV / m / 5 MHz

-Taking into account the average losses in the feeder (3 dB), the antenna direction for receiving on the ground (10 dB), receiving on board (6 dB) and PR (Δf = 0), we obtain the following values of the maximum allowable field strength for the co-channel interference respectively:
+Taking into account the average losses in the feeder (3 dB), the antenna gain for receiving on the ground (10 dB), the antenna gain for receiving on-board aircraft (6 dB) and PR (Δf = 0), we obtain the following values of the maximum permissible field strength for the co-channel interference respectively:

+Eg = 27.6 dBμV / m / 5 MHz

 Eb = 31.6 dBμV / m / 5 MHz